Labcorp: 2020s

 During the COVID-19 pandemic, the company was one of the major developers and processors of COVID-19 testing.
 In March 2020, Labcorp received emergency use authorization from the FDA for a test for SARS-CoV-2.
 In April 2020, the company developed the first COVID-19 test in which people were able to collect a sample at home.
 In July 2020, the company was processing 165,000 COVID-19 tests per day.

 In December 2021, the company acquired Toxikon, a contract research organization developing non-clinical testing services.

 In February 2022, the company acquired Personal Genome Diagnostics and its liquid biopsy and tissue-based genomic product, for $450 million in cash plus a possible earn-out of an additional $125 million.

 Also in February 2022, Labcorp entered into agreements with Ascension, one of the nation’s largest Catholic and nonprofit health systems, to manage Ascension's hospital-based laboratories in ten states and purchase assets of the health system's outreach laboratory business.

 In June 2023, Labcorp completed the corporate spin-off of Fortrea.

 In August 2024, Labcorp acquired the assets of bankrupt Invitae for $234 million.

+In December 2025, Labcorp acquired the ambulatory lab businesses from Community Health Services (CHS) in 13 states for $194 million.

+In January 2026, it was announced that Labcorp had sold select assets of its early development medical device testing business to NAMSA, a medical device testing, clinical research, and regulatory consulting company.
+The transaction transferred Labcorp’s US-based biocompatibility, analytical testing, microbiological, and preclinical research services to NAMSA, enabling Labcorp to concentrate on its core preclinical drug development and chemical testing activities.

+In March 2026, Labcorp acquired select assets of Crouse Health, including assuming operations of Lab Alliance's 12 patient service centers.